 This book chapter, from MOOC-Ed co-directors Dr. Glenn Kleiman and Dr. Mary Ann Wolf, describes the history, design principles, and instructional elements that guide the MOOC-Ed initiative.
 MOOC-Eds are built upon four major design principles that reflect research-based practices for educators’ professional learning: self-directed learning, peer supported learning, job-embedded learning, and multiple voices.
 These principles, and the instructional elements that instantiate them in the course, are described in detail in this chapter.

-Citation: Dede, C., Eisenkraft, A., Frumin, K., & Hartley, A. (2016).
-Teacher Learning in the Digital Age: Online Professional Development in STEM Education.
+Citation: Kleiman, Glenn M., & Wolf, Mary Ann (2016).
+Going to Scale with Online Professional Development: The Friday Institute MOOCs for Educators (MOOC-Ed) Initiative.
+In Dede, C., Eisenkraft, A., Frumin, K., & Hartley, A. (Eds.), Teacher Learning in the Digital Age: Online Professional Development in STEM Education (pp. 49-68).
 Cambridge, MA: Harvard Education Press.

 Taking a Chance in the Classroom: Professional Development MOOCs for Teachers of Statistics in K-12